tsmatz/azureml-tutorial/notebooks/exercise00_setup_sdk.md

-# Set Up for AML Python SDk
+# Set Up for AML Python SDK

 Before you start exercises, you must provision your working environment as follows.